Gaza war protests: Sports

 Sports stars and fans protested the conflict.
 The Green Brigade pledged to continue supporting Palestine despite backlash from the Celtic F.C. board.
 Youcef Atal and Anwar El Ghazi were both suspended for supporting Palestine.
 French Interior Minister Gérald Darmanin accused Karim Benzema of being connected to the Muslim Brotherhood for his support of Palestine.
 Ons Jabeur donated part of her WTA Finals prize money to the Palestinian people.

 In Australia, Usman Khawaja faced a ban from cricket if he had played with the messages "all lives are equal" and "freedom is a human right" in the colors of the Palestinian flag on his shoes; under cricket bylaws, "messages which relate to political, religious or racial activities or causes" are not permitted.
 In the United States, the Minnesota Vikings and other NFL teams wore shoes that stated "I stand with Israel".
 Attendees at the 2023 AFC Asian Cup chanted "Free Palestine" during the UAE-Palestine game on 18 January.

 More than 300 Palestinian sports leagues called for Israel to be barred from the 2024 Olympics after it killed Palestine's Olympic football team coach and destroyed the headquarters of the Palestine Olympic Committee.
 Gary Lineker, a British sports commentator, shared then deleted a post calling for an international ban on Israeli sports competition.
 Attendees at the 2024 NBA All-Star Game held banners reading "Let Gaza Live" and "Ceasefire Now".
 Russian UFC fighter Umar Nurmagomedov dedicated his victory speech to the people in Gaza, stating "they don't have any food, they don't have any water, medical, nothing" and called on the world to "wake up".
-In March 2024, the Palestine Football Association called on FIFA to issue sanctions against Israel, stating Israel had killed "no less than 99 footballers" in Gaza.
+In March 2024, the Palestinian Football Association called on FIFA to issue sanctions against Israel, stating Israel had killed "no less than 99 footballers" in Gaza.